• Free shipping on all orders

 Can Wild Turtles Survive Cold Winters?

-Turtles are exothermic, which means they are unable to regulate their own body temperature and rely on external, environmental sources to do so.
-You may have heard this referred to as being “cold blooded”, but this isn’t accurate.
+Turtles are exothermic, which means they are unable to regulate their body temperature and rely on external, environmental sources to do so.
+You may have heard this referred to as being “cold-blooded”, but this isn’t accurate.
 Exothermic animals are only cold-blooded if they are in cold conditions; when they are in hot environments, they become warm-blooded!
-Mammals and birds, on the other hand, used to be called warmblooded, because they are able to maintain their body temperatures at a certain level, even in colder conditions.
+Mammals and birds, on the other hand, used to be called warmblooded, because they can maintain their body temperatures at a certain level, even in colder conditions.
 The correct term is endothermic, which means that, with the exception of extreme cold or heat, we are able to maintain our body temperatures using internal homeostatic mechanisms.

 In captivity, turtles are reliant on humans to help them survive by maintaining appropriate water and basking temperatures but in the wild, aquatic turtles have to employ certain tactics to survive in the winter.